 Selling items and offering services for a fee online or offline requires necessary permits in the UAE.

 To sell online, you will need to secure an e-commerce licence through the Department of Economic Development (DED).
-Another option is registering through a freezone, where an authorised consultant will guide you through the procedures.
+Another option is registering through a freezone, where an authorised consultant will guide you through the rules.

 The same process applies when applying for a trade license, the permit given to all businesses big or small.